 In the New York probate process, a personal representative is the person who is appointed to represent the estate of the Deceased.
 In other states, the personal representative is referred to as the executor or administrator of the Will.

 The New York personal representative is usually appointed in the deceased’s will.
-This will usually be honored by the Surrogate Court if the person or entity who is named is legally qualified to serve as a personal representative for an Estate in Florida.
+This will usually be honored by the Surrogate Court if the person or entity who is named is legally qualified to serve as a personal representative for an estate in New York.

 What are the Responsibilities of a Personal Representative?

 Although it may be an honor to be named as the personal representative of an Estate, there is a great deal of responsibility that comes along with this position.
 First, the personal representative is responsible for filing a petition for administration, with the help of an estate attorney.

 If the personal representative mismanages the decedent’s probate estate, the personal representative may be liable to the beneficiaries for any harm they may suffer.
 This is because the personal representative is taking on a fiduciary role and the fiduciary responsibility that goes along side that.

 If you are the personal representative of an estate, you must understand the position you are taking on and ensure that you are equipped to perform the duties required by you in order to avoid possible litigation from the heirs of the estate, for which you could be held personally liable.